Code-Institute-Submissions/my_dash_app/README.md

 ##### In the developer tools I tested that the website was responsive in tablet and mobile mode and again when the project was deployed I ##### tested on my mobile, tablet and laptop that my DashBoard was responsive.
 ##### All dashboards are responsive to different screen sizes, example would be sony mobile & XL Microsoft 10 to a Tablet to a Smart tv
-- But froom the Tablet & upwards is where these dashboards are most fuctional & stunning in there more natrual enviorenmnet
+- But froom the Tablet & upwards is where these dashboards are most fuctional & stunning in there more natrual environments

 ##### To Enjoy an easier & more easy on the eye way to
 ##### View Exstensive User Testing With The NASTAC StockTracker please Visit